dtrezise/ai-workflow-systems/README.md

 ## System Principle

-> Models are interchangeable components within a controlled pipeline, not fixed dependencies.
+> Models are interchangeable components within a controlled pipeline.

-This flexibility enables the system to adapt to:
+This allows the system to adapt to:

-- different project requirements
+- project-specific requirements
 - evolving model capabilities
 - hardware constraints

-while maintaining a consistent production workflow.
+while maintaining a consistent workflow.

 ## Emerging / Extended Pipeline Layer